 A market manager oversees the daily operations of their department in a specific geographical region.
 Market managers are responsible for identifying and securing new business leads, as well as negotiating contracts to suit business standards.
 Cold calling is sometimes required.
 They are also held accountable for department profits and losses, and they are expected to make sound business decisions to help meet or exceed revenue goals.
 Market manager are also responsible for building customer lo…Read more

 Market Manager Tasks

-Develop a team of assistant managers through recruitment and training to achieve set goals.
+- Develop a team of assistant managers through recruitment and training to achieve set goals.

-Encourage a positive shopping and pro-customer atmosphere.
+- Encourage a positive shopping and pro-customer atmosphere.

-Follow and exemplify company policies and foster a collaborative team atmosphere.
+- Follow and exemplify company policies and foster a collaborative team atmosphere.